shahpranaf/ListIdClass/README.md

 ### ListIDClass Tool

-I thought to develop a small script which lists down all classes and id’s present in html files on single page.
-So I can easily refer whether certain class is used at other files or not.
+I thought to develop a small script which lists down all classes and id’s present in each html file.
+So I can easily refer whether certain class is used in other files or not.

 **Uses**